lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 `@part1`
 **Cohorts in general**
 - Are observational {{1}}
 - Shared characteristics {{1}}

 **Prospective cohorts** {{2}}
 - Has a defined time {{2}}

 **Data in general** {{3}}
 - Exposure may be unreliably measured {{3}}
 - Variable may be inconsistently measured {{3}}

 `@script`
-Some things to keep in mind when thinking of research questions.
+Remember, research questions are restricted by both study design and the data collected.
 Cohorts are observational studies, so questions on causes are nearly impossible to answer.
-Cohorts are about people with common characteristics, so you can't answer questions outside this group.
-For instance, and something very common, in cohorts with mostly people of European ancestry, you can't get answers about non-European ancestries.
+Cohorts are about people with common characteristics, so you can't answer questions outside the group that is studied.

 For prospective cohorts, there is a defined study timeframe, so we can't answer questions outside this time.
-Finally, if the measurement for an exposure is unreliable or full of error, you can't trust any answer you get.
-Or if participants come to the data collection visit inconsistently or not at all, your answers will be biased.
-Keep these in mind when thinking of what to ask.
+Finally, exposure measurements may be unreliable, or participant data may not be consistently collected, which will make your answer biased.

 ---